 4.—(1) For the purposes of Article 67 of the Commission Implementing Regulation—

-the Department of the Environment is a specialist control body who shall bear the responsibility for carrying out the controls in respect of SMR 1 to 3 and paragraphs 1 to 3 of Schedule 1;
+(a) the Department of Environment is the specialist control body who shall bear the responsibility of carrying out the controls in respect of SMR 1 to 3 and paragraphs 1 to 3 of Schedule 1

-the Health and Safety Executive for Northern Ireland is the specialist control body who should bear the responsibility of carrying out controls in respect of SMR 10; and
+(b) the Health and Safety Executive for Northern Ireland is the specialist control body who shall bear the responsibility for carrying out the controls in respect of SMR 10; and

 (c) the Department is the specialist control body who shall bear the responsibility of carrying out controls in respect of SMR 4 to13 and all other paragraphs in Schedule 1.

 (2) In this regulation, any reference to a numbered SMR is a reference to the Statutory Management Requirement bearing that number in Annex II to the Horizontal Regulation.